Ethics, Licensing and the APA / BPS / MHA 2017 Frameworks

 The duty to protect third parties from imminent harm.
 The foundational US case is Tarasoff v.
 Regents of the University of California 1976 (California Supreme Court), in which the court held that a psychotherapist whose patient had communicated a serious threat of violence against an identifiable individual had a duty to take reasonable steps to protect that individual, including warning the intended victim.
 The Tarasoff duty has been adopted in some form by most US states, though the scope and mechanism vary: some states require warning the intended victim, others require warning law enforcement, and some require both.

 In England and Wales, the leading case is W v.
-Edgell 1990 (Court of Appeal), in which a psychiatrist who had examined a detained patient for the purpose of a Mental Health Review Tribunal sought to pass his report to the Home Secretary after concluding that the patient posed a continuing danger.
+Edgell 1990 (Court of Appeal), in which a psychiatrist who had examined a detained patient for the purpose of a Mental Health Review Tribunal sent his report to the medical director of the hospital, requesting onward transmission to the Home Office, after concluding that the patient posed a continuing danger.
 The Court of Appeal held that the duty of confidentiality was not absolute and could be overridden where there was a serious risk to public safety.
 The W v.
 Edgell principle has been refined in subsequent cases and is now codified in Department of Health guidance on confidentiality and in the BPS ethical framework, which permits disclosure without consent where necessary to prevent serious harm to third parties.

 In India, the Mental Healthcare Act 2017 § 23 creates a right to confidentiality for persons receiving mental health services: all information shared in the course of mental health treatment is confidential and may not be disclosed without the person's written consent or, where they lack capacity, the consent of their nominated representative.
 The section lists statutory exceptions including disclosure required by court order, disclosure for the purpose of medical research under appropriate ethical approval, and disclosure to prevent imminent harm to the person or others.
 The third exception reflects an Indian statutory parallel to the Tarasoff / W v.
 Edgell principle, though the threshold of "imminent harm" in the Indian context has not been defined by Supreme Court jurisprudence with the same precision as the US and UK cases.